AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/tips-tricks-and-troubleshooting/reports-faq.md

 ### Answer

-Sometimes, the owner of the report is also the user specified in the `Run this report with the Access Rights of:` field on the report.
-If the `Run this report with the Access Rights of:` user is deactivated, the report no longer displays for users who have the report shared with them.
-When this happens, you can make the report accessible again by leaving the `Run this Report with the Access Rights of:` blank or entering an active user in the field.
+Sometimes, the owner of the report is also the user specified in the **Run this report with the Access Rights of:** field on the report.
+If the **Run this report with the Access Rights of:** user is deactivated, the report no longer displays for users who have the report shared with them.&nbsp;When this happens, you can make the report accessible again by leaving the **Run this Report with the Access Rights of:** blank or entering an active user in the field.

-To learn more about the `Run this Report with the Access Rights of:` field, see [Run and deliver a report with the access rights of another user](../../../reports-and-dashboards/reports/creating-and-managing-reports/run-deliver-report-access-rights-another-user.md).
+To learn more about the **Run this Report with the Access Rights of:** field, see [Run and deliver a report with the access rights of another user](../../../reports-and-dashboards/reports/creating-and-managing-reports/run-deliver-report-access-rights-another-user.md).
 For information on identifying all reports owned by deactivated users, see [Create a report on reporting activities](../../../reports-and-dashboards/reports/report-usage/create-report-reporting-activities.md).

 ## How do I access a dashboard that contains a report owned by a deleted user?